Tomas-Arenas/infiltr8-adv/README.md

 	> docker run --name neo4j-test-data --publish=7474:7474 --publish=7687:7687 --env NEO4J_AUTH=none el68/neo4j:latest
 - If everything worked you should be able to access the database at this url.
 	> http://localhost:7474/browser/
 - You'll be asked for a password but this is not needed just hit connect.
-Run this command in the top command line to add some data.
-	> CREATE (p:Person {name: 'John Doe', age: 30})
+Click on the star icon on the left side of the screen and run Team Make Script.
+This will put information about our team in the database and is used to make sure everything is working.
 - With the website running click and report and then click the test database.
 If everything works a alert should popup and have some information.
 - I will be making the process better and setting some kind of persistence storage up.